 Both modes work simultaneously

-Cross Margin and Isolated Margin are not mutually exclusive — both modes are supported at the same time.
-You specify the margin mode when placing each order, so you can use Cross Margin for some trades and Isolated Margin for others on any symbol, without needing to switch modes.Independent leverage
+For the standard Orderly market set, Cross Margin and Isolated Margin are not mutually exclusive — both modes are supported at the same time.
+You specify the margin mode when placing each order, so you can use Cross Margin for some trades and Isolated Margin for others on those markets, without needing to switch modes.
+Some market types, such as permissionlessly listed markets, are available in Isolated Margin only.Independent leverage

 Each symbol can have different leverage settings under each margin mode.
 For example:- BTC-PERP Cross: 10x